lullaby6/soulbound-enchantment-data-pack/README.md

 # Soulbound Enchantment

-The `Soulbound` enchantment allows the player not to lose the item when dying and the enchantment can be obtained from the enchantment table, loot chests or trading with villagers.
+The `Soulbound` enchantment return the item to you upon death and the enchantment can be obtained from the enchantment table, loot chests or trading with villagers.

 This Data-Pack is not compatible with the `doImmediateRespawn` gamerule in true.

-Version: `1.21.4`
+Version: `1.21.X`

 ## Commands